j3k0/cordova-plugin-purchase/doc/api.md

 Simplify the query with `uniqueQuery()`, then add it to the dictionary.

 `action` is concatenated to the `query` string to create the key.
+### *store._queries.triggerAction(action, args)*
+Trigger the callbacks registered when a given `action` (string) happens, unrelated to a product.

+`args` are passed as arguments to the registered callbacks.

+ - Call the callbacks
+ - Remove callbacks that needed to be called only once
 ### *store._queries.triggerWhenProduct(product, action, args)*
 Trigger the callbacks registered when a given `action` (string) happens to a given [`product`](#product).